-In [4], an n-gram geo-based model is proposed for modeling a user's mobility pattern.
-They use the GPS sensor to demonstrate that the system can detect abnormal activities (e.g., a phone being stolen) by analyzing a user's location history, and the accuracy they achieve is 86.6%.
+In (Buthpitiya et al., 2011), an n-gram geo-based model is proposed for modeling a user's mobility pattern.
+They use the GPS sensor to demonstrate that the system could detect abnormal activities (e.g., a phone being stolen) by analyzing a user's location history, and the accuracy they achieve is 86.6%.
 However, they just utilize a single sensor for authentication, which largely limits their performance.
 By exploiting multiple sensors, our method achieves better accuracy.